Dedollarisation: India

 India is exploring ways to strengthen its economy by reducing its reliance on the US dollar.
-The country believes that decreasing demand for the dollar in international trade can help stabilize its national currency, the rupee (₹).
+The country believes that decreasing demand for the dollar in international trade can help stabilize its national currency, the Indian rupee.
 India's leaders have taken note of the trend of de-dollarization among other countries and are now seeking to increase trade using their own currency.
-To achieve this goal, India plans to convert the rupee (₹) into a foreign currency and increase its share of global trade.
+To achieve this goal, India plans to convert the rupee into a foreign currency and increase its share of global trade.

 Iran

 As a result of US sanctions, Iran has tried hard to reduce its reliance on the US dollar.
 The country has been seeking alternative ways or methods to conduct international trade utilizing diverse currencies such as the euro.
 The Islamic Republic of Iran is also striving to apply blockchain technology and digital currencies to bypass the international financial system and likewise to reduce the effect of sanctions.

+In the aftermath of the U.S. and Israeli bombings, Iran has selectively closed off the Strait of Hormuz, unless countries negotiate safe passage and pay in Chinese yuan, potentially causing the erosion of the petrodollar.